Privacy Policy

 GIF search (Tenor, KLIPY).
 Search queries and GIF embedding are both proxied through our servers.
 These providers never see your IP address or device identifiers.

-Links posted in chat.
-Sending a URL in a chat message may cause our backend to fetch that URL to generate a rich embed or embedded media.
+Links sent in messages.
+Sending a URL in a message may cause our backend to fetch it to generate a rich embed or embedded media.
 Such requests identify themselves with a User-Agent string containing Fluxerbot.
-Site operators who prefer Fluxer not to fetch their pages for this purpose can block requests whose User-Agent contains Fluxerbot.
-Doing so will prevent rich embeds and embedded media from appearing in Fluxer when someone links to the site.
+Site operators can block requests whose User-Agent contains Fluxerbot; doing so prevents rich embeds and embedded media from appearing in Fluxer when someone links to the site.

 YouTube links.
-Video metadata is fetched server-side from the YouTube API so previews can be rendered without your device contacting YouTube.
-Playing an embedded video loads content directly from YouTube, and YouTube may collect information under its own privacy policy.
+Video metadata is fetched server-side from the YouTube API so previews render without your device contacting YouTube.
+Playing an embedded video loads content directly from YouTube, which may collect information under its own privacy policy.

 Other third-party content.
 Embedded third-party content may load directly from that third party upon interaction, with information collected under the third party's own terms.

-Third-party services operate under their own privacy policies and data practices.
-When you use them, those policies apply alongside ours.
+Third-party services operate under their own privacy policies and data practices, which apply alongside ours when you use them.

 15. Changes to this policy

 This policy may be updated to reflect changes in our practices, services, or legal obligations.
-Material changes are accompanied by at least 30 days' advance notice, delivered through one or more of email, in-app notification, or a notice on our website.
-The effective date at the top of this policy will be updated, and within the app a persistent notice may link to the new version.
+Material changes come with at least 30 days' advance notice through email, in-app notification, or a notice on our website, and the effective date at the top is updated.
+In the app, a persistent notice may link to the new version, and you may be asked to review and acknowledge the changes so we have a record that you saw them.

 16. Contact

-For account-related requests, writing from the email address associated with your Fluxer account, where possible, makes identity verification easier and protects the account.
+For account-related requests, write from the email address on your Fluxer account where possible; it makes verifying your identity easier and protects the account.

 17. Additional information for California residents